Active Malware Distribution Sites

 4. Payload (SHA256) SHA256 256 bits hash value of the payload file.

-5. VT The total number of VirusTotal partners who consider the reported site harmful.
-Note: 10 security vendors and 1 sandbox flagged this file as malicious (11) out of the total number of partners who reviewed the file (In this case, 36).
+5. VT The total number of VirusTotal partners that consider the reported site harmful.
+Example: 10 security vendors and 1 sandbox flagged this file as malicious (11) out of the total number of partners who reviewed the file (In this case, 36).

 6. Bazaar An icon in this box, indicates there is a sample of the file payload on the MalwareBazaar platform.
 The MalwareBazaar platform attempts to identify if the sample provided is malicious or not.